 This includes checking weight, height, slow healing wounds, signs of hypoglycemia, urine test, blood glucose level, etc.

-Make sure the patient is consuming a well-planned diet that meets their nutritional requirements and doesn’t spike the blood glucose levels.
+Make sure the patient is consuming a well-planned diet that meets their nutritional requirements and doesn’t spike blood glucose levels.

 Advice your patient about the importance of taking a balanced meal.